buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IdsSchema.XsNodes/XsTypes.BaseTypes.md

 | XsDate | `10` | Date only value (with optional time zone offset) |
 | XsTime | `11` | Time only value (with optional time zone offset) |
 | XsAnyUri | `12` | URI value |

+## Remarks

+This enumeration is typically used to indicate the type of a value parsed from a string or to describe the expected data type in serialization, deserialization, or schema validation scenarios.
+The values correspond to common XML Schema (xs:) base types, including string, boolean, numeric, date/time, and URI types.
+The 'Invalid' member indicates a failed conversion, while 'Undefined' represents an uninitialized or unspecified type.

 ## See Also